Localism in Hong Kong: Self identity of Hong Kong citizens

-Over the past 23 years, Hong Kong citizens' self-identity has evolved.
-In 2008, most Hong Kong citizens responded and identified themselves as Chinese, but by 2019, most people in Hong Kong regard themselves as Hongkongers.

-The self-identity of Hong Kong citizens changes through time.
-Major events like the 2008 Beijing Olympics and the 2019–2020 Hong Kong protests were key factors that changed citizens' perception of their ethnic identity.
-The research was conducted by the Hong Kong University Public Opinion Program (HKUPOP).
-HKUPOP was closed on 30 June 2019.
-Its Director, Dr. Robert Chung, set up a new organization, the Hong Kong Public Opinion Research Institute, and continued its polls and studies.
-The research results on citizen's categorical ethnic identity were quoted by media from different political spectrum, including the Hong Kong Free Press and MingPao.
+The self-identity of Hong Kong citizens changes through time, mostly notably over the past 23 years..
+Major events like the 2008 Beijing Olympics and the 2019–2020 Hong Kong protests were key factors that changed citizens' perception of their ethnic identity, which was conducted by the Hong Kong University Public Opinion Program (HKUPOP).
+In 2008, approximately 75% of Hong Kong citizens responded and identified themselves as Chinese, but by 2019, most people in Hong Kong regard themselves as Hongkongers, with a record low 11% identifying themselves as fully Chinese.
+The research results on citizen's categorical ethnic identity (i.e., whether citizens deemed themself as Hongkongers or as Chinese) were quoted by media from different sides of the political spectrum, including the Hong Kong Free Press and MingPao.

-The most well-known research by the HKUPOP is about people's ethnic identity.
+The most well-known research by the HKUPOP (a new organisation called HKPORI has taken the research mission) is about people's ethnic identity.
 The research was first started in August 1997, right after the Handover of Hong Kong.
 The HKUPOP team conducted telephone surveys by interviewers to target Cantonese speakers in Hong Kong age 18 or above.
 The sample size of these surveys was more than 500 successful cases each time.
 Since May 2000, the number has been increased to more than 1000 and weighted according to the gender-age distribution of the Hong Kong population.
 The research focuses on the categorical ethnic identity of "Chinese" and "Hongkonger," but these identities can exist non-exclusively.
 Thus the survey provides 7 options for respondents: Hongkonger (香港人), Hongkonger in China (中國的香港人), Chinese in Hong Kong (香港的中國人), Chinese (中國人), Hongkonger and Hongkonger in China (香港人+中國的香港人), Chinese and Chinese in Hong Kong (中國人+香港的中國人) and mixed identity (混合身分).